ChloeL-E/msp2/README.md

 -   ### Content

 - [cloudconvert] (https://cloudconvert.com/) was used to convert images to webp format.

 - [tiny.png](https://tinypng.com/) was used to compress images.

+- [Angle Brace](https://www.youtube.com/watch?v=b20YueeXwZg) and [Code with Anna Kubow](https://www.youtube.com/watch?v=rJU3tHLgb_c&list=PLRD1Niz0lz1uR4W3ms6DygWMjXW-6hDB_&index=8) on [youtube](www.youtube.com) were used for guidance when starting to map out the basic functions.

 - [w3schools]

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 - [CodeInstitute] For their content and guidance through the whole process.

 - Content was written by Chloe Livingstone-Evans.